neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/naming-things.md

 Most of out namespaces are in plural.
 This is the way, for us, to distinguish between classes and namespaces.
 This is the most weak in our code and for some scenarios we are breaking it.
 We are usign words like `Inventory` or `ContentManagement` for namespaces, but we are never using them elsewhere for class names.

 ## Classes & interfaces

+When it comes to classes, we are also trying not to repeat information, that is contained in the namespace.
+This is true in almost all cases.
+Some exceptions are classes that are placed in some namespace, but mainly used from other namespace, where their name could be ambiguous.
+An extra example could `Orders` module (in namespace `Orders`), where could be a service.
+This service will be called `OrderService` even the information about "Ordering" is also in the namespace.
+Otherwise we would end up with class called `Service`, which would be useless from other modules perspective.

+We are separating contracts / interfaces for reading and writing.
+In most cases, a component that needs to read some data doesn't need to write them.
+For these scenarios we are heavily using name-patterns `***Provider`, which contains methods for reading data, and `***Collection` / `***Repository` which inherits provider contract and addes methods for chaning state.

 ## Member names